 Current exchange rates: USD-HBX: 1.342 / PETRO-HBX 78.902 / BTC-HBX: .00001603 / STR-HBX 14.873

 Xoana excitedly pours over the results of her test again and again.
 She thought for sure she had botched the last section and was destined for MOOC purgatory.
 Sure anyone in the world can take the pre-recorded course for free, but she didn't spend the last nine months preparing to settle for an automated professor.

 Out of 47,328 global test takers, she secured 1 of only 500 "live" spots in Harvard's prestigious political science fast track program.

-While the program can be completed entirely online, students are encouraged to attend a week long orientation program in Cambridge to meet face to face.
+While the program can be completed entirely online, students are encouraged to attend a week long orientation program to meet face to face.